nokaut/wsknn/paper/paper.md

 - is there any event (user action) that must be performed within a session to build a similarity map (for example, the *transaction* event)?
 - should the algorithm recommend random items if the neighbors-items-set is smaller than the number of recommendations?

 The `YAML` file with documented options is provided in the top level of the package repository as `model_settings.yaml`.
 The user may load those settings with `pyyaml` with the function `parse_settings()`.
-Then, a dictionary with settings may be passed into the `predict()` function.
+Then, a dictionary with settings may be passed to the `predict()` function.

 The sample flow and recommendations are presented in the repository [@wsknnrepo].
 The package has built-in evaluation metrics: